What Is Financial Spread Betting Leverage and Margin?

 However, should the FTSE fall to 6,900, your spread bet would lose the same amount, $100.

-In this example, you can see how spread betting leverage and margin can give you increased buying power and the potential for higher returns.
+In this example, you can see how leverage and margin can give you increased buying power and the potential for higher returns.

 It is also worth mentioning that there are always increased risks associated.